fenago/kubernetes-course/md/Lab_2.md

 1. In *Activity 1.01*, *Creating a Simple Page Count Application*, we built two Docker images -- one for the frontend Pageview web app and another for the backend Redis datastore.
-You can use the skills we learned in this chapter to migrate them into Kubernetes YAMLs.
+You can use the skills we learned in this lab to migrate them into Kubernetes YAMLs.

 2. Two pods (each managed by a Deployment) for the application is not enough.
 We also have to create the Service YAML to link them